Connecting With Customers: Segmentation vs Personalization

 Using segmentation and personalization as part of your email marketing arsenal can bring you a range of benefits, which we explore in the next section.

-Segmentation and personalization offer several benefits that can significantly enhance the effectiveness of your campaigns.
+Segmentation and personalization offer several benefits significantly enhancing the effectiveness of your campaigns.
 Let’s look at the benefits of each.

 Email Segmentation